roge-rm/otto/README.md

 Extract the .img file from the zip and write it to an 8GB or larger microSD using <a href=https://rufus.ie/en/>Rufus</a> or <a href=https://win32diskimager.org/>Win32 Disk Imager</a> for Windows, or dd on linux/mac.

 #### Manual Setup:
+If you don't want to use the preconfigured image above you can set this up manually.

 Steps are taken from <a href=http://hunke.ws/posts/orange-pi-usb-midi-host/>this guide for Orange Pi</a> and <a href=https://neuma.studio/raspberry-pi-as-usb-bluetooth-midi-host/>this guide for Raspberry Pi 3/4</a>:

 1. Download the <a href=https://www.raspberrypi.com/software/>Raspberry Pi Imager</a> and set up the SD card.
 Choose the Legacy 32 Lite image (no desktop is needed).
 You will need to enter in a username/password, set up wifi, and enable SSH access (on the second tab) in order to finish the setup.
 Setting the hostname can also be helpful.